LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-Logtalk supports the declaration of :term:`predicate aliases <predicate alias>` and :term:`predicate shorthands <predicate shorthand>` in ``use_module/2`` directives used within object and categories.
+Logtalk supports the declaration of :term:`predicate aliases <predicate alias>` and :term:`predicate shorthands <predicate shorthand>` in ``use_module/2`` directives used within objects and categories.
 For example, the ECLiPSe IC Constraint Solvers define a ``(::)/2`` variable domain operator that clashes with the Logtalk ``(::)/2`` message-sending operator.
 We can solve the conflict by writing: